RobertsLab/Paper-geoduck-eelgrass-OA/results/README.md

 # results

-### Correlation-Plots

-Correlation plots between:
-  * Each protein (using 1 peptide, the one with the highest abundance) against each environmental parameter (mean & SD for Temp, DO, pH, salinity)
-  * Each protein against growth
-  * Growth against each environmental parameter

 ### DIA
   * [**DIA-detected-peptides-annotated.csv:**](http://owl.fish.washington.edu/generosa/Generosa_DNR/DIA-detected-peptides-annotated.csv) Screened and annotated peptides detected in geoduck ctendia tissue
   * **DIA-NMDS-plot-by-sample#.png:** NMDS of DIA data showing technical replicate clustering, and organized by bay